How to leave your California residency?

 4. In 2021 alone, about 360,000 people relocated from California to another state or, in some cases, to another country, showing a significant increase from about 275,000 the year before, indicating a rising trend of people leaving the state.

-Where are wealthy Californians moving?
+Where are wealthy Californians moving to?

 2. Florida: Florida is the second most popular state for Californians to move to, capturing 7.49% of the moving interest.
 Its favorable tax policies, pleasant climate, and diverse communities are among the factors that make it attractive.

-4. Washington: Seattle, Washington is another city that has caught the attention of Californians due to its booming tech industry, among other factors.
+4. Washington: Seattle, Washington, is another city that has caught the attention of Californians due to its booming tech industry, among other factors.

-These states and cities offer a mix of favorable tax policies, thriving job markets, affordable housing, and a good quality of life, making them attractive alternatives for wealthy Californians looking to relocate.
+These states and cities offer a mix of favorable tax policies, thriving job markets, (comparably) affordable housing, and a good quality of life, making them attractive alternatives for wealthy Californians looking to relocate.

 Can you be a resident of two states?

-Yes, it's possible to be a resident of two states at the same time, though the laws and implications can vary significantly from state to state.
+Yes, it's possible to be a resident of two states at the same time, though the laws and implications of doing so can vary significantly from state to state.
 This scenario is commonly referred to as "dual residency."
-Here are some aspects of dual residency:

 1. Tax implications: Dual residency can have complex tax implications.
 Both states may want to tax your entire income, but many states offer credits for taxes paid to other states.